rust-lang/this-week-in-rust/draft/2021-06-23-this-week-in-rust.md

 ## Crate of the Week

-This week has two crates: [nativeshell](https://github.com/nativeshell/nativeshell) gets you a Flutter app in Rust, while [static-rc](https://github.com/matthieu-m/static-rc) is a compile-time reference-counted smart pointer.
+This week's crate is [serde-encrypt](https://github.com/laysakura/serde-encrypt), a library that adds encryption to all `Serialize` impls.

-Thanks to [Zicklag](https://users.rust-lang.org/t/crate-of-the-week/2704/922) for both nominations
+Thanks to [Sho Nakatani](https://users.rust-lang.org/t/crate-of-the-week/2704/926) for the nomination.

 [Submit your suggestions and votes for next week][submit_crate]!